-The Directors present their Annual report and the audited financial statements of Bank of Scotland Structured Asset Finance Limited ("the Company") for the year ended 31 December 2019.
+The Directors present their Annual report and audited financial statements of the Company for the year ended 31 December 2020.

 General information

 The Company is a private company limited by shares, incorporated and domiciled in England and Wales, United Kingdom (registered number: 02279167).